nosmo/operations-software-cassandra-table-properties/README.md

 ## Installation

 Python 3.4 or higher is required.
+Either clone the repo or download a zipped (release) version.

 Install the dependencies with

 ```bash
 pip install -r requirements.txt